samzaberi/mpesasummary/README.md

 # mpesasummary

 ## Instructions for cloud upload
+* Go to the firebase console and create a project
+* Disable analytics for the project
+* On the project screen click add firebase to your app and select the Android icon
+* For the Android package name use com.example.android.mpesasummary
-To test the upload feature of the application, you are to create a firestore instance and add  the provided google-services.json to the app directory of the application.
+* Download the provided google-services.json file and add to the app directory of the application
+* Uncomment the following lines:
+  * //FirebaseFirestore db = FirebaseFirestore.getInstance();
+  * //upload(db,currentMonth,"currentMonth");
+* Run the application while connected to your device